Table of Contents

 Reassure your partner that this is your personal need that has nothing to do with them or your relationship.
 It’s just that there are some things you would like to do or that you need some space to connect with yourself.

-As an example: you can say when I don’t have some space I feel suffocated, and I become cranky, I believe with some personal space I can relax and find some emotional balance that will make my company more enjoyable, which will contribute to a healthier relationship with fewer arguments and more understanding.
+For example, you can say when I don’t have some space I feel suffocated, and I become cranky, I believe with some personal space I can relax and find some emotional balance that will make my company more enjoyable, which will contribute to a healthier relationship with fewer arguments and more understanding.

 Some distance in a relationship allows you time and space to focus on your life and on what’s important to you.
 You may also find that distance will give you a fresh perspective on your relationship.